 How to Make Winter Paw-Protection Balm at Home

 This video covers key ingredients and simple steps for creating your own balm.
 (It’s really as easy as: blend, heat, mix, pour, and cool.)
-This quick video also offers inspiration!
 Why not make a big batch and share with your dog-loving friends?

 Main Paw Protection Balm Ingredients

-- The base ingredient all recipes share is beeswax, which provides an important protective layer that insulates paws from cold and moisture.
+- The base ingredient that most recipes share is beeswax, which provides an important protective layer that insulates paws from cold and moisture.
 You can find a one-pound block of beeswax for about $10.

-- Another key ingredient is coconut oil, which adds moisture, but also contains antiviral, antifungal, and antibacterial properties.
+- Another key ingredient is often coconut oil, which adds moisture but also contains antiviral, antifungal, and antibacterial properties.